Son of former Bengals wide receiver reportedly will sign with Ohio State

 He is a five-star prospect and the No. 10-overall player in the 247Sports Composite national rankings, and would be the highest rated recruit in Ohio State’s signing class.

-The son of former Cincinnati Bengals wide receiver Chris Henry, Sr. was reportedly picking between Ohio State, Oregon and USC.
-He originally verballed to Ohio State in 2023.
+The son of former Cincinnati Bengals wide receiver Chris Henry Sr. was reportedly picking between Ohio State, Oregon and USC.
+He originally made a verbal commitment to Ohio State in 2023.

 About the Author